Professor of Finance and Business Economics

 Using hand-collected data on divisional managers at S&P 1500 firms, we study how changes in one divisional manager’s compensation affect the compensation of other divisional managers inside the same conglomerate.
 An increase in a manager’s pay driven by an industry shock generates large positive intra-firm spillovers on the pay of other divisional managers.
 These spillovers operate only within firm boundaries and are non-existent for the same industry pairs in standalone firms.
 The intra-firm spillovers are stronger when managers share social networks, suggesting that informal interactions facilitate peer effects.
 The intra-firm convergence in executive pay is associated with weaker governance and lower firm value.
 Overall, we provide evidence on corporate socialism in executive pay.

-Political Connections, Incentives, and Innovation: Evidence from Contract-Level Data (with Jonathan Brogaard and Matthew Denes), 2016
+Political Influence and Government Investment: Evidence from Contract-Level Data (with Jonathan Brogaard and Matthew Denes), 2016

 Dissecting Conglomerates (with Oliver Boguth and Mikhail Simutin), 2016